Palexer/vocabulary-trainer/README.md

 ## Installation

 The VocabularyTrainer is currently available for Windows, macOS, Linux and Android.
-Please note, that the focus is not on mobile, that's why the Android version isn't that polished.

 ### Windows